npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Mon, 24 Jun 2024 09:58:41 +0530
 ### [PDF of question paper, solver gang, and more… What probe in NEET-UG exam leak reveals so far](https://www.firstpost.com/explainers/pdf-question-paper-solver-gang-probe-neet-ug-exam-leak-cbi-bihar-police-13785465.html)

-Article found but Couldn't summarize
-The probe into the alleged irregularities in the NEET-UG exam continues with the CBI now taking over.
-Earlier, Bihar Police’s officials arrested five people, of which one is believed to be the mastermind behind the exam leak.
-Authorities say he received a PDF of the solved question paper a day before the exam
+The NEET-UG exam scandal involving alleged irregularities and a high number of perfect scores is now under investigation by the CBI.
+Bihar Police initially arrested five individuals, including one believed to be a key orchestrator of the leak.

+Investigations revealed that the mastermind received a solved question paper PDF a day prior to the exam and distributed printed copies to candidates through a hidden location using secure transportation and drop-off points.
+Burnt question paper fragments found at the distribution site matched the original exam paper, indicating a distribution-level breach.

+Further inquiries focused on the involvement of Blue Dart couriers and SBI branch in Hazaribagh, which handled the question paper transportation and storage, suggesting potential procedural lapses.

 Mon, 24 Jun 2024 09:41:05 +0530
 ### [Why world's biggest bond investors are set to bet big on India](https://www.firstpost.com/explainers/india-bond-market-jpmorgan-investment-global-investors-13785437.html)